dboglobal/DBOGLOBAL/README.md

 - Xtreme ToolkitPro v13.2.1 - Required for Tools
 - GFx SDK 3.3

+## Requirements
+- DirectX9 SDK
+- Daffodil
+- Visual Studio 2010
+- Visual Studio 2019

 # Info
- Required 3rd Party apps can be found in our website https://forum.dboglobal.to
+ All requirements can be found in our website https://forum.dboglobal.to